OpenCorvallis/osfc-checklists/fabricating.md

 turnaround is actually 10-15 minutes.
 It sounds like that's the computer system delay, and they'll actually print it when you arrive (I'm not 100% sure though).

-Oh, and the shop said they will be getting new printers in a new month.
+Oh, and the shop said they will be getting new printers in a few months.
 They won't be less capable but they're not sure if the new printers will be more capable.